GourabIX/OAuth1.0A-header-generator/README.md

 That's it!
 The OAuth 1.0A header is generated.

-This header can be directly used with any HTTP client (such as Spring's built-in REST template) to access an OAuth 1.0 protected resource by setting the header key as `Authorization` and its value as the output obtained in the HTTP request.
+This header can be directly used with any HTTP client (such as Spring's built-in REST template) to access an OAuth 1.0 protected resource by setting the header key as `Authorization` and its value as the output obtained in step 2.

 ### Support this project